top of page

-Wedding season is upon us, which means that personal stylists and image consultants around the globe are navigating the complex world of wedding guest attire.
-"Can I wear white?"
-"Can I wear pants?"
-"What about a sheer dress?"
-There seems to be so much confusion for wedding guests as to what they should wear that many of them are turning to the professionals for help and advice.
-For personal stylists and image consultants, understanding wedding dress codes isn't just about making their clients look good—it's about helping clients show respect for the couple and the occasion while feeling confident and stylish.
-Whether you're working with a client or preparing for an event yourself, this comprehensive guide breaks down every common dress code so you can offer expert advice or make a polished choice for your next wedding invitation.
+Wedding season is here!
+Personal stylists and image consultants worldwide are navigating the complex world of wedding guest attire.
+Guests often wonder, "Can I wear white?"
+"Can I wear pants?" or "What about a sheer dress?"
+Confusion abounds, leading many to seek professional advice.
+For stylists, understanding wedding dress codes is about making clients feel confident while respecting the couple and the occasion.
+This comprehensive guide breaks down every common dress code, helping you provide expert advice or make polished choices for your next wedding invitation.

 Why Dress Codes Matter at Weddings

-Wedding dress codes aren't just formalities.
+Wedding dress codes are crucial.
 They set the tone for the event and reflect the couple's vision.
-A beach wedding at sunset, for instance, calls for entirely different attire than an evening black-tie affair in a grand ballroom.
-Interpreting these cues accurately helps avoid missteps and ensures your client (or you) blends seamlessly into the celebration, and the Bride (and Groom) get the wedding they envisaged.
+For example, a beach wedding at sunset requires different attire than a black-tie affair in a grand ballroom.
+Understanding these cues helps you avoid missteps.
+It ensures that you or your client blend seamlessly into the celebration while helping the couple realize their dream day.

 Understanding the Main Wedding Dress Codes